Azure-Samples/iot-hub-how-to-kepware-edge/README.md

 * Copy your generated SAS Token somewhere from which you can paste it later into your KepServerEx's configuration.

 > NOTE:  in the Kepware instructions for connecting directly to IoT Hub, you may note that there is an option for authenticating to IoT Hub via a self-signed certificate.
 Today, for IoT Edge, SAS Token authentication is the only option.
-That may change in the future.
+This may change in the future.

 ## Kepware Configuration